Practical Water Based Skills

 Assignment Requirements: Your first assignment will help you keep a record of all that you learn during Semester 1.
-It will provide evidence of your ability to participate safely, within a group, while canoeing and kayaking in inland and coastal environments (LO1) and will demonstrate how far your development and understanding of basic competencies and skills that underpin safe participation in canoeing and kayaking have progressed (LO3).
+It will demonstrate how far your development and understanding of the basic competencies and skills underpinning safe participation in canoeing and kayaking have progressed providing evidence for LO1 namely your ability to participate safely, within a group, while canoeing and kayaking in inland and coastal environments and LO3 your ability to accurately self-evaluate your own level of skill, knowledge, and understanding with respect to a water-based adventure activity.
 It is worth 50% of your overall grade for this module.

-Task: Complete all sections of the Reflective Journal handed to you during your first practical session.
+Task: Complete all sections of the Reflective Journal for Semester 1.
 Much of it is of a personal nature and is best completed as soon after your practical session as possible.
-The theory pages, however, will require some additional research and as much detail as possible, please cite all research appropriately using APA (see SSHES handbook).
+The theory pages, however, will require some additional research and as much detail as possible, please cite all research undertaken appropriately using APA (see SSHES handbook).

 How will your reflective writing be marked?

 A full breakdown of the assessment criteria and percentage weighting for each section of your journal is provided below however, the following is taken from Moon’s* guidance on levels of reflective writing and will hopefully provide you with help in gaining the grade you want.